Watertown City Council

 Tuesday November 14, 2023

-The order of items in transcripts appear in the chronological order in which they were taken up.
+The order of items in transcripts is the chronological order in which they were taken up.
 Some Agenda items may have been skipped.

 Section 4